-On top of this, and despite a weather which was not really ideal, the colourful houses were really beautiful.
+On top of this, and despite the weather which was not really ideal, the colourful houses were really beautiful.
 And as in many other cities, having a capital by the river has something a bit special!
-We continued our walk towards the castle, which happen to be up on a hill.
-The view from there, on the city is really stunning and also helps to locate where everything is.
+We continued our walk towards the castle, which happens to be up on a hill.
+The view from there, in the city is really stunning and also helps to locate where everything is.

-Following our super nice walk to the castle we just wandered in the back street of the Castle and quickly stopped at a cat café found there.
+Following our super nice walk to the castle, we just wandered in the back street of the Castle and quickly stopped at a cat café found there.
 We spent that time to get all information on how to reach the UFO bridge.
-The UFO bridge, is the one you can see on the previous pictures.
-It rises right above of the Danube river and serves not only as an architectural masterpiece but also as a great viewpoint.
+The UFO bridge is the one you can see on the previous pictures.
+It rises right above the Danube river and serves not only as an architectural masterpiece but also as a great viewpoint.

 This was for sure the most impressive view of Bratislava!
-A 360 degree view on the city, the river and even Austria!
+A 360-degree view of the city, the river and even Austria!
 We got a drink at the bar, enjoyed the view a little bit and walked back to our place for dinner.
-After dinner we went back to the city and got a beer in the famous and local Bratislavsky Meštiansky Pivovar!
+After dinner, we went back to the city and got a beer in the famous and local Bratislavsky Meštiansky Pivovar!
 This brewery is really nice and the staff is super friendly – you should try it!

 From the below explanation, you could imagine that Bratislava is a rather small city!
 As always, we want to make the most of our time abroad and keep on exploring.
 And as we did not have a car to drive out of the city, we decided to go to Vienna, Austria for the day.
 I’ve never been there before and so it was the perfect opportunity!
 More to come next week about Vienna…!